1801BM1/cpu11/vm2/readme.md

 #### \hdl\syn
-- synchronous Verilog HDL model, the frontend bus is Q-Bus, removed extra phase clocks, uses only direct clock and 180 degree shift to operate, does not contain latches and can be synthesized for synchronous FPGAs.
+- synchronous Verilog HDL model, the frontend bus is Q-Bus, removed extra phase clocks, uses only direct clock and 180 degree shift one to operate, does not contain latches and can be synthesized for synchronous FPGAs.
 All internal and external timings are exactly the same as in asynchronous original model with precision to half period of high frequency clock.
 This model can be used to build in-board replacement of real 1801BM2 chip.
 Shared access windows feature is cut.